nico-rodriguez/authentication-app/README.md

 - Automatic dark mode
 - Redis database for session storage
 - Query and modify local Redis entries in real time

+**Note:** for the GitHub OAuth to work, third-party cookies must be enabled.

 ## Overview